sjml/dungen/docs/notes.md

 ## TODO
-1. font rendering (C + Lua invoking)
-    - just use easy_font for now; pull in truetype later when we feel like getting fancy
-2. More declarative approach to coloring/rendering
+1. More declarative approach to coloring/rendering
     - have render resolver that is the only thing to apply colors
     - something akin to CSS (but hopefully less complicated)
-3. pathfinding (in Lua?)
+2. pathfinding (in Lua?)
-4. constraint solver (in Lua?)
+3. constraint solver (in Lua?)
-5. choice presentation (tiles, die rolls)
+4. choice presentation (tiles, die rolls)
     - means some kind of UI description from Lua, plus "wait for it" where VM stops processing momentarily
-6. HLVM exceptions (C + Lua invoking)
+5. HLVM exceptions (C + Lua invoking)
-7. player choice to overrule random tiles or die rolls (in Lua?)
+6. player choice to overrule random tiles or die rolls (in Lua?)

 ## Horizon
 * replace existing string split/munging code with SDS